rfw5077/MDLZ-Pallet-Simulation/General Assumptions.md

 # MDLZ Pallet Simulation - General Assumptions

+## Simulation Assumptions/Definitions

+#### Transportation Lanes
+* Mondelez White Wood Block pallets are ONLY bought in Salinas, MX locations.
+* Mondelez White Wood Block pallets are ONLY returned from DSD locations.
+* Mondelez White Wood Block pallets can ONLY be returned to the following locations:
+  * Richmond
+  * Portland
+  * Chicago
+  * Naperville

+#### Turns
+* One "turn" for a pallet occurs when the pallet reaches the DSD bucket and becomes available to return.
+The next turn starts when it is returned upstream through the pallet return program.

+#### Pallet Loss to Customers
+* Any pallets sent directly to customers or repack are treated as a 100% loss.
+There is no expectation of return from these locations.

+#### Plant Lead Times & Holding Times
+* Plant lead times and holding times are uniformly random for each batch of sent pallets between the intervals described below.

+#### Truck Capacity
+* One truck can hold up to a maximum of 500 pallets to return

+#### CHEP
+* Chep pallet demand is not considered in this simulation in any capacity.

 ## Data Assumptions
 The below parameters are all inputs that can be modified before each simulation run.
 The default values are as follows: